Azure/azure-rest-api-specs/documentation/directory-structure.md

 In practice, this means, for an example service with version `2024-03-25`:

 - All the OpenAPI specification `.json` files the service is composed of must have the same version of `2024-03-25`.
-- All the shared specifications (i.e. `common-types`) the service depends on must have the same version of `2024-03-25`.
+- All the shared specifications (i.e. `common-types`) the service depends on must have the same version.
 - In case of ARM service, all the resource types must have the same version of `2024-03-25`.
 - The language SDKs generated from the service must have the same version of `2024-03-25`.
 - The documentation published for the service must have the same version of `2024-03-25`.